sosgreecez/eaglercraft-server-template/README.md

 <br>
 <br>
-second tab: `cd bungee && sudo java -jar bungee.jar`
+second tab: `cd bungee && sudo java -jar bungee.jar` *You may need to remove "sudo" for it to work in other places like Replit or Codeanywhere*
 <br>
 <br>
 Now go to the ports area and forward (and make public) ports `25565` and `8081`